|Click Image For Full-Size Version|

-The IMS Global member community has put in place testing programs that enable products to be certified against specific standards, including various features of the standards.
-For technology suppliers, participation in the IMS Global certification process is the most cost-effective way to achieve product integrations.
-For institutions, ensuring that your educational technology tools are IMS Global certified is the best way to establish a plug-and-play ecosystem that allows all of your tools and content to work together.
+IMS Global has testing programs that enable products to be certified compliant with specific standards and features of the standards.
+For technology suppliers, participation in the IMS Global certification process is the fastest and most cost-effective way to achieve product integrations.
+For institutions, ensuring that your educational technology tools are IMS Global certified is the best way to establish a plug-and-play ecosystem, allowing your tools and content to work together seamlessly, giving you more choice, and reducing your total cost of ownership.
 IMS Global members have access to expert support to implement the standards prior to completing conformance certification.
-Learn more to begin taking advantage of the benefits.
+Learn more to begin taking advantage of the benefits of certification.

 Member Resources (Login Required)

 - Specification - CSV (Candidate Final)